 Your friends and family probably want to support you but may not know how to do this.
-Try to accept help when it is offered.
-Even if this is just enjoying a meal that someone else has made for you.
+Try to accept help when it is offered, even if this is just enjoying a meal that someone else has made for you.

 If you are already part of a local carer group carry on going and talk to them about how you are feeling if you can.
 There may also be a local groups for former carers that you may find supportive.
 Many local carer services will continue to help you after you stop caring, particularly while you are adjusting.

-Cruse also supports children and young people.
+- Cruse supports children and young people.

 If you are worried that a child is not coping with grief talk to their GP about getting them suitable support.

-- Bereavement Advice Centre has a free helpline and web-based in formation about what to do when someone dies.
+- Bereavement Advice Centre has a free helpline and web-based information about what to do when someone dies.
 This includes information about coping with grief.

 - Dying Matters helps people in England and Wales to talk more openly about dying, death and bereavement, and to make plans for the end of life